Registration is Open for the Entrance Exam

 Out of a random occurrence, I recently ran into a Mount alumna.
 We immediately connected over our time at the Mount: one that does not end when a person graduates and walks out of the Mount doors for the last time as a student.
 I understand I can only speak to my own experiences, but all Mount alumnae can speak to a common experience: a Mount experience.

 I think the Mount has changed me to think outside of my own perspective.
 I believe one cannot measure success as a mere number, but rather an accumulation of experiences and growth.
-I met some of my greatest mentors -- people who have challenged me to think outside of my own perspective -- at the Mount.
+I met some of my greatest mentors--people who have changed me to think outside of my own perspective--at the Mount.
 Teachers have encouraged me to see the world through many lenses: those of a student, advocate, woman, and human being.
 One of the teachers at the Mount introduced me to the field of economics.
 Not only has she empowered so many of her students to be fiercely and unapologetically female in fields such as economics, but she has inspired me to further study economics in college.
 From Politics and Government to Spanish to Math to English to Theology, the rigorous academics at the Mount have prepared me to think critically and creatively.
 I question the world around me, and I know "better" is inadequate to compensate for the systemic injustices prevalent around the globe.

 I have met some of my closest friends at the Mount.
 They have inspired me to be a better student and person.
 My classmates are the next environmental activists, economists, journalists, diplomats, astrophysicists, computer scientists, engineers, doctors, nurses, and nonprofit leaders.
 As women, we continue to face gender-constructed barriers to success.
 We do not see gender as a societal constructed hindrance, but rather an empowering part of our identities.
 There is hatred, disarray, and disappointment stemming in this world, even stemming from world and religious leaders.
 We need young people to lead movements characterized by mercy, humility, and integrity.
 I think the Mount sends strong people out into a world in need of joy and compassion.